Escuela Nacional Preparatoria: Orchestra

 In 1972, the School's orchestra was founded by Uberto Zanolli.

 Its present director is Luis Samuel Saloma, who made a tour along the 9 schools of the ENP, giving a final concert at the Auditorium at the General Direction.

 Student exchange

 The school runs academic exchanges with different foreign institutions, they are run on a yearly basis.

-The Horizon High School in Broomfield, Colorado, United States, has a 10-day exchange plan for 9 students and 2 teachers at School number 3.
+The Horizon High School in Broomfield, Colorado, United States, has a 10-day exchange plan for nine students and two teachers at School number 3.

 City High School at Oklahoma has an exchange of 15 days with School number 9.

 Schools

 Although the schools all have a name and a number, they are commonly referred to by their numbers rather than by their names.

 Curriculum

-The school has mainly 2 kinds of study plan:
+The school has mainly two kinds of study plans: